fan2/mkdocs/docs/blog/posts/arm/a64-pcs-demo.md

 Line 39 decrements the stack pointer by 16 bytes, providing room for up to four 8-byte double-words.
 This is necessary because the AArch64 stack pointer must always be on a 16-byte boundary.
 Since we have three 8-byte arguments to push, we must allocate 32 bytes, rounding up to the next 16-byte boundary.

 Line 44\~43 then stores `X9` at address of the stack pointer, and `X10` 8 bytes above that.
 Line 42 stores `X11` 16 bytes above the (decremented) stack pointer.
 The remaining arguments are loaded in `X0`\~`X7`.
-Note that we assume that format has previously been deﬁned to be "data: %d %d %d %d %d %d %d %d %d\n" using an `.asciz` or `.string` assembler directive.
+Note that we assume that format has previously been defined to be "data: %d %d %d %d %d %d %d %d %d\n" using an `.asciz` or `.string` assembler directive.

 ```text
 P_FP